JohanAberg/vhs-decode/README.md

     sudo apt install make ocl-icd-opencl-dev mono-runtime

 Also Requires FlaLDF [Download & Install via .deb for Linux](https://github.com/TokugawaHeavyIndustries/FlaLDF/releases/tag/v0.1b)

+### NOTES!!

+NixOS Linux has pre-made [nur-packages](https://github.com/JuniorIsAJitterbug/nur-packages) for vhs-decode, cxadc and outer tools within the projects.

+HiFi-Decode preview function - the python library sounddevice requires portaudio (libportaudio2 on Ubuntu).
+This is not included in the self-contained binaries and has to be installed locally if not already installed.
+(Included with most desktop environments.)

+Debian/Ubuntu does not have a qt6 version of qwt in repositories as of yet so you have to inform the build script to use Qt5 if both qt5 and qt6 are installed with `-DUSE_QT_VERSION=5` as it might otherwise try to compile with qt6 instead and failing to locate qwt.
+The option is otherwise not needed.

 ## Build VHS-Decode & LD-Tools Suite